ggnkua/hatari/readme.md

 cd fastbuild
 fbuild
 ```
+(yes, we ship binaries with the source code.
+Deal.)

 This should compile hatari at full speed (all CPU cores used).

 1. If the above went well, then type the following:
 ```
 cd ../tools/hrdb